 Started in 1979, our progressive Respiratory Care program was one of the first of its kind in the region.

 Our focus is exclusively on the most difficult respiratory cases.
-Our patients have severe respiratory failure, chronic respiratory disability or come directly from an intensive care unit for ventilator weaning.
+Our patients often have severe respiratory failure, chronic respiratory disability or come directly from an intensive care unit for ventilator weaning.